 3. Surrounded by mountains

 If you like hiking, you can do so in the surrounding mountains.
 You can either take a taxi or bus to the trail heads, but it’s not very far.
-Only 2-3 hiking trails really start in Budva.
+Only a few hiking trails really start in Budva.

 It is one of the biggest cities in Montenegro so you’ve got all the necessities for a normal life.
 You shouldn’t have any problems finding things in stores, taking care of medical issues, or getting from A to B.